hcarnes/hcarnes.github.io/_posts/2019-06-22-group_by_vs_reduce.markdown

 # Getting insights from the data

-The `GROUP BY` clause sets you up to answer questions about your data.
-Once you have have the data in buckets/group, you can determine things like "How many cities are in each state?" and "Which state has the most cities".

-Below lists some of the aggregate functions that you can use to answer these questions (*Source: [PostgreSQL Documentation](http://www.postgresqltutorial.com/postgresql-aggregate-functions/)*).
+Aggregate functions operate on the groups created by `GROUP BY` to help you answer interesting questions about your data.
+Below lists some of the aggregate functions: (*Source: [PostgreSQL Documentation](http://www.postgresqltutorial.com/postgresql-aggregate-functions/)*).

 * AVG() – return the average value.
 * COUNT() – return the number of values.